aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/introduction-to-linq-reporting-engine/_index.md

 TargetAssemblyName and TargetAssemblyPublicKey stand for the name of your target assembly and its public key (not a public key token) respectively.

 Despite the InternalsVisibleTo attribute applied, you can normally use obfuscation routines on your target assembly, if needed.
-Obfuscation does not harm a functionality of LINQ Reporting Engine.
+Obfuscation does not harm the functionality of the LINQ Reporting Engine.